mattiaa32-lgtm/DelightfulChurros/README.md

 When you change any file in `SHELL`, bump `SW_VERSION` in `sw.js` — older caches are deleted automatically on the next activation.

+## Value history

+Column N holds each record's CURRENT value.
+History is kept in two places:

+- `Config!value_history` — dated aggregates (total, min, median, max; by cube and by category).
+This is what the chart draws.
+- A hidden `Values` tab — one row per record, one column per snapshot date, so an individual record's history is readable and chartable in Sheets.

+Both are refreshed weekly, automatically, the first time the app opens after a week has passed.
+A repeat on the same date replaces that day's point.

 ## Backups

 The app writes to the sheet unattended, so `js/safety.js` takes a dated copy of